 Recommended by Rachel from RachelsFindings.com

-In the last 10 years, tourism in the city of Saint Petersburg has flourished.
-In 2021 St. Pete Beach won Trip Advisor’s #1 Beach in the U.S. and is a serious competitor against the best beaches in the world.
+In the last ten years, tourism in Saint Petersburg has flourished.
+In 2021 St. Pete Beach won Trip Advisor’s #1 Beach in the U.S. and was a serious competitor against the best beaches in the world.
 Plus, there are several other impressive beaches in St. Petersburg waiting to be explored!

-In under an hour’s drive from Tampa’s International Airport, you’ll be soaking up the sun on St. Pete Beach’s pristine white power and swimming in the bright blue waters.
-There are several resorts to choose from depending on your budget.
+In under an hour’s drive from Tampa’s International Airport, you’ll soak up the sun on St. Pete Beach’s pristine white power and swim in the bright blue waters.
+There are several resorts to choose from, depending on your budget.